UMCResearch/umc_streamlit_workshop/src/tutorial.md

 Download the "CSV File (VAERS DATA)" column for the year 2020 and place it in the working directory.

+> #### :lying_face: Fake data
+>
+> If you do not wish to download the VAERS data (or are unable to due to network issues), you can also use the `2020VAERSLike.csv` file included in this repo.
+This some fake data generated from sci.med newsgroup with similar distribution to the VAERS 2020 dataset.

 # Step 1 - basic UI

 Since we are aiming to build a search interface, the most basic interface we need is a search field.
 This is quite easily done with streamlit using the `text_input` method.